GetStream/vg/README.md

 # virtualgo
 Virtualgo (or `vg` for short) is a [`dep`](https://github.com/golang/dep) compatible solution to problems caused by managing dependencies in the `vendor` directory.
-If you have had any of the following problems this package will solve them for you:
+This is done by using an extra `GOPATH` for each project, which means that all the go tools just keep working the way you are used to.
+If you ever have had any of the following problems this package will solve them for you:

 - When running `go test ./...` the tests in your vendor directory are executed.
 - You want to depend on a specific version of an executable package, such as a